-The state of Minnesota enacted a law that defined all railroad cars as buildings, and as such were subject to the same rules and restrictions listed in state building codes.
+The state of Minnesota enacted a law that defined all railroad cars as buildings and, as such, were subject to the same rules and restrictions listed in state building codes.

 It is illegal to place soap on railroad tracks in Mississippi.

-In Wisconsin it was once illegal to kiss on a train.
+In Wisconsin, it was once illegal to kiss on a train.

-In South Carolina railroad companies may be held liable for scaring horses.
+In South Carolina, railroad companies may be held liable for scaring horses.

 Two drunks were walking upgrade between the railroad tracks.
-One of them said, “this is is longest stairway I have ever been on.”
+One of them said, “this is longest stairway I have ever been on.”
 To this, the other replied, “It’s not the stairs that bother me, it’s the low banister.”

-A large two engined train was crossing America.
-After they had gone some distance one of the engines broke down.
-“No problem,” the engineer thought, and carried on at half power.
+A large two-engined train was crossing America.
+After they had gone some distance, one of the engines broke down.
+“No problem,” the engineer thought and carried on at half power.
 Farther on down the line, the second engine broke down, and the train slowed to a dead stop.
-The engineer decided he should inform the passengers about why the train had stopped, and made the following announcement:
+The engineer decided he should inform the passengers about why the train had stopped and made the following announcement:

 “Ladies and gentlemen, I have some good news and some bad news.
 The bad news is that both engines have failed, and we will be stuck here for some time.
 The good news is that you decided to take the train and not fly.”